meanbee/magecert/basics.md

 `app/design/{area}/{package}/{theme}/`

 Layout and template files are organised into folders by store area, package (theme namespace) and theme.
-Inside the layout files and template files are separated into `layout/` and `template/` directories respectively.
+Inside, the layout files and template files are separated into `layout/` and `template/` directories respectively.

 <h3 id="skin-javascript">Magento Skin and JavaScript files location</h3>

 `skin/{area}/{package}/{theme}`

-Same as with template files, most Magento assets (js, css and images) are organised by store area, package and theme.
+As with template files, most Magento assets (js, css and images) are organised by store area, package and theme.
 Inside, the convention is to put different types of assets into their own folders, but it is not enforced.

 `js/`